AdobeDocs/mobile-services.fr-FR/help/windows-appstore/c-getting-started/dev-qs.md

 1. Lancez Visual Studio, puis ouvrez la solution.
 1. In the **Solution Explorer**, right-click **[!UICONTROL References]** and select **[!UICONTROL Add Reference**.

-   Pour plus d'informations, consultez *la section Sélection de la version* correcte ci-dessous.
+   Pour plus d’informations, voir *Sélection de la version* appropriée ci-dessous.

 1. Select the correct version of the library and then browse to the associated `ADBMobile.winmd` file.